MarcelInTO/Nelder-Mead/README.md

 By separating the actual minimization search into a separate step, we allow the caller to quickly redo the search using different starting points and execution parameters without having to perform any memory allocations or reallocations.

-In order to allocate and user a solver, the caller must provide a pointer to an evaluation function.
-This pointer is provied as a std::function object so that it can either be a plain function or a class method.
+In order to allocate and use a solver, the caller must provide a pointer to an evaluation function.
+This pointer is provied as a std::function object so that it can either be a plain function or a class method with an instance pointer.

-The call to the solver allows the caller to specify the starting point for the search, a scale variable to use for setting the size of the initial simplex, as well as the tolerance for the search
+The call to execute the solver allows the caller to specify the starting point for the search, a scale to use for setting the size of the initial simplex, as well as the tolerance for the search

 ```
         void exec(